 - An oval-shaped head

 - A defined cap on the top of the head (acrosome)

 - Neck with no abnormalities

 - Long tail with no abnormalities

-Abnormal sperm can still fertilize an egg.
-One study found that 22.9% of men with 0% morphology were actually able to conceive naturally, compared to 55.6% of the control group with normal morphology.
-Additionally, the mishappen structure does not mean that there are problems with the genetic material inside.
+Yet, abnormal sperm can still fertilize an egg.
+One study found that 22.9% of men with 0% normal morphology were able to conceive naturally, compared to 55.6% of the men with normal morphology.
+Additionally, these misshapen structures do not necessarily mean that there are problems with genetic material.